Thommy Berggren: Stage

-After a visit to a local movie theatre at a young age, Berggren fell in love with acting but did not pursue it as a career.
-During adolescence, he followed his father's tailoring trade and then spent two years at sea.
-Returning home, he took work in a factory just as his mother had done.
-However, his desire to act remained with him, and he began to study acting at the Pickwickklubbens theatre school in Gothenburg, which offered lessons to city locals.
-He made his stage debut at the age of seventeen at the Atelier, a tiny theatre situated directly above a bowling alley.
-He worked there for two years, until 1956, when he was accepted into Gothenburg City Theatre's drama course.
-He excelled and became a premier student, completing the course in 1958.
+Berggren began to study acting at the Pickwick Club Theatre School in Gothenburg.
+He made his stage debut at the age of seventeen at the Atelier Theatre.
+He worked there for two years, until he was accepted into Gothenburg City Theatre's drama course in 1956.

-Soon after, he was engaged as a regular player at the Gothenburg City Theatre, where he worked until 1961, when he was granted a position with the Royal Dramatic Theatre in Stockholm.
-In his first role there he portrayed Nick in Ingmar Bergman's production of Edward Albee's play Who's afraid of Virginia Woolf.
+In 1959, he was engaged as a regular player at the Gothenburg City Theatre, where he worked until 1961, when he was granted a position with the Royal Dramatic Theatre in Stockholm.
+In his first role there, he portrayed Nick in Ingmar Bergman's production of Edward Albee's play Who's Afraid of Virginia Woolf?.
 In 1993, he made his debut as a director at the Royal Dramatic Theatre with Harold Pinter's The Homecoming.
 He later directed plays at the Stockholm City Theatre, including August Strindberg's Miss Julie and Samuel Beckett's Waiting for Godot.